lelandwilliams/Nim/README.md

 as described in [his paper](http://library.msri.org/books/Book63/files/131106-Weimerskirch.pdf)

 ## How to use the program
-TO use the program interactively, open a terminal, enter the directory where the code is and type `./Nim`
+To use the program interactively, open a terminal, enter the directory where the code is and type `./Nim`